Another Halloween . . . not that we celebrate, but I used to write Halloween short stories. Not always, but I at least offered up a graphic or photo.

 “What now?” she asked.

-The constable didn’t answer her question but pulled a rolled document from his jacked and started reading:
+The constable didn’t answer her question but pulled a rolled document from his jacket and started reading:

 Constable Sharps then read sixty-eight names and their associated grievances.